aqasemi/pyzkfp/README.md

 This library can connect to `SLK20R` and ZK series, including `ZK9500`, `ZK6500`, `ZK8500R` devices.

 ## Installation
-- On linux and MacOS: you should have a .NET runtime (or Mono) installed.
+On linux and MacOS: A .NET (or Mono) runtime is required.
+Windows is equipped with one by default
 - You have to first install the ZKFinger SDK from the offical website [here](https://www.zkteco.com/en/Biometrics_Module_SDK/)
-- Then install this library via pip:
+- Then install this library:
     ```bash
     pip install pyzkfp
     ```